 Students will grow in their knowledge of scripture resulting in a heart for God and His world.

 The Bible is studied as God’s infallible Word, revealing the unfolding of the history of redemption.
-SCCS uses Bible story telling, Bible reading, investigation, and in-depth study as appropriate for the grade level.
+SCS uses Bible story telling, Bible reading, investigation, and in-depth study as appropriate for the grade level.

 Students study an overview of the Old and New Testaments from the story of creation to the early church writings.
 Students identify what the Bible teaches about God, His creation, and His people.
 Students apply Biblical teaching to their lives and find ways to demonstrate God’s love through service to others.
 Bible reading and memorization of key passages are practiced at each grade level.